 Variation to Regulations: In order to progress formally from one year to the next, trainees are expected to have received a pass mark (50%) in every module.

 Continuation on your programme is subject to specific health requirements (consistent with the provisions of the Equality Act [2010]).
-Students are required to inform the Faculty of any health problems, throughout their period of enrolment, relevant to their future employment as a professional.
+Students are required to inform the Faculty of any health problems, throughout their period of

 Part I Compulsory